-The I-130 visa petition, or "Petition for Alien Relative," is one of the most common forms processed by United States Citizenship and Immigration Services (USCIS).
-Using this form, a U.S. citizen or permanent resident can file to establish a familial relationship with a non-U.S. citizen, thus indicating to the U.S. government their intention to help that person immigrate to the United States.
-In most (but not all) cases, approval of Form I-130 by USCIS is a prerequisite to the immigrant then filing an application for a green card (lawful permanent residence).
+The I-130 "Petition for Alien Relative" is one of the most common forms processed by United States Citizenship and Immigration Services (USCIS).
+Using this petition, a U.S. citizen or permanent resident can demonstrate a familial relationship with a non-U.S. citizen, thus indicating to the U.S. government their intention to help that person immigrate to the United States.
+In most cases, approval of Form I-130 by USCIS is a "step one" prerequisite to the immigrant then filing an application for a green card (lawful permanent residence).
 (In other cases, the steps can be combined.)

 If you have not yet filed the I-130, see this page on information for family sponsors for help preparing the application.

-The processing times for an I-130 Petition for Alien Relative depend on a number of factors, most notably how busy the office handling your petition is.
+The processing times for an I-130 Petition for Alien Relative depend on a number of factors, most notably how busy the USCIS office handling your petition is.
 Waits of several weeks or months are typical.
-The review involves scrutinizing your documents to make sure that, for example, the U.S. citizen's passport is the real thing, and the immigrant's birth certificate contains all the official government certifications that would be expected from the immigrant's home country.
+The review involves scrutinizing documents to make sure that, for example, the U.S. citizen's passport is the real thing, and the immigrant's birth certificate contains all the official government certifications that would be expected from the immigrant's home country.
 The U.S. government is always on the lookout for fraud in such matters.

-Upon approval of the I-130, USCIS will notify the petitioner, by sending an official I-130 approval notice, and transfer the file to the appropriate place.
-Exactly where this is depends on where the immigrant is, and whether the immigrant will be applying for the green card through the process known as Adjustment of Status (which takes place in the United States) or consular processing (which takes place through an overseas consulate).
+Exactly where this is depends on where the immigrant is, and whether the immigrant will be applying for the green card through the process known as adjustment of status (which takes place in the United States) or consular processing (which takes place through an overseas consulate or embassy).

-If the immigrant will be adjusting status, USCIS will wait for you to take the next step and file the appropriate paperwork with USCIS, including a copy of the all-important I-130 approval notice.
+If the immigrant will be adjusting status in the U.S., USCIS will wait for you to take the next step and file the appropriate paperwork with USCIS, including a copy of the all-important I-130 approval notice.
 Several weeks or months after that, it will call the immigrant in for an interview and make a decision on the green card.

-IMPORTANT NOTE: Having an approved I-130 does not, by itself, give the immigrant any right to come to, or remain in, the United States.
+IMPORTANT NOTE: Having an approved I-130 does not, by itself, give an immigrant any right to come to, or remain in, the United States.
 Doing so could actually lead to deportation if one is in the U.S. without permission, or lead to being turned back at the port of entry if one arrives on a temporary visa with the "secret" intention of immigrating.